 The player on the right is at the start of the game, when visibility is still good, and drives without smart steering wheel support.
 The text says: "Road constructions!
 Try to stay within the yellow lines as good as you can."

 These are the games I have created and some examples of projects I have delivered as a freelancer.

-I made a flight simulator game for an exhibit at the Science Centre Delft.
+A flight simulator game for an exhibit at the Science Centre Delft.
 The game showcases research on three-dimensional synthetic vision displays for aircraft conducted by the Control and Simulation division of Delft University of Technology.
 More info »

-I have developed a driving game called 'Slim Stuur' (smart steering wheel) for an exhibition at the Science Centre Delft.
+A driving game called 'Slim Stuur' (smart steering wheel) for an exhibition at the Science Centre Delft.
 In this game, the player is able to experience hands-on the results of research conducted by Delft University of Technology regarding haptic feedback in steering wheels.
 More info »